Application to Enrolment

 - The student’s study plans have changed.

 - Students are responsible for understanding the implications that the granting of credit will have on their visa and/or professional accreditation.

 - A student’s grade point average (GPA) is calculated by results specific to the Federation University program enrolled in, and accordingly credits granted from other institutions and/or other Federation University programs, are not included in the GPA calculation.

 - A student may appeal a credit decision according to the process and grounds set out in the Student Appeal Procedure.

 Maintaining Quality of Credit Assessments and Agreements

 - Applications for further credit received after the second week of teaching has commenced will only be considered under exceptional circumstances whereby the University accepts that there is a reasonable explanation for the student's failure to request credit before enrolment.
-Such applications require approval from the relevant School Board and approval by the Higher Education Curriculum Committee.
-Any decsions of the Higher Education Curriculum Committee approving exceptions must be reported to Academic Board for noting.
+The University includes information about students’ entitlement to credit and how/when to apply in its program information as well as its policies and procedures.
+It will therefore not accept a student’s unawareness of their right to apply for credit as an exceptional circumstance.
+Personal circumstances that arise are not grounds for exceptional circumstances and are dealt with in other policies and procedures.
+Exceptional circumstances must involve the acquisition of formal recognised learning that was acquired post-application.
+Late applications must contain a detailed statement from the student outlining, with evidence, the new information.
+Late applications require consideration for approval from the relevant School Board which then forwards a formal recommendation for approval by the Higher Education Curriculum Committee.
+Any decisions of the Higher Education Curriculum Committee approving exceptions must be reported to Academic Board for noting.

 Higher Education Guide